janoodleFTW/timy-messenger/README.md

 We’ve now setup our fist test group.
 In addition to this step, we’ll need to setup a default `Channel` (e.g. something similar to `#general` in Slack).

+**Add the new created Group id to the User document**

+- Select the User you have now on your database.
+- Add a new field named `joinedGroups` and make it type `Array`
+- Add an entry in this array, with the value equal to the Group document id from Firestore.

 **Create channel sub-collection**